About Us » The Benefits of Girls-only

 Careers preparation is underpinned by the resilience, confidence and freedom from stereotyping that an all-girls environment inspires.
 Girls' schools open their students' eyes to all possibilities and help them to take the practical steps necessary to achieve their ambitions.
 St George’s also provides support in the form of visiting speakers, partnerships with potential employers, expeditions and exchange visits, and joint activities for girls and boys from other schools, to name but a few opportunities.

 Want to find out more?
-See our links below with recent news items about girls-only education.
+See our links below with recent news items about girls-only education and head over to our Features section.

 Challenging the co-ed standard: a single-sex education makes all the difference for girls (National Coalition of Girls Schools (USA)